iCliniq Logo

 What Is Multiple Sclerosis?

-Multiple sclerosis, otherwise called MS, is a chronic disease, which can be potentially disabling, resulting from an illness affecting the central nervous system (brain and spinal cord).
+Multiple sclerosis, otherwise called MS, is a chronic disease that can be potentially disabling, resulting from an illness affecting the central nervous system (brain and spinal cord).
 Here, the immune system in the body attacks the myelin, which is the protective sheath that covers all nerve fibers.
 The resulting scar formation makes it difficult for the brain to send signals to the other body parts.
-As it progresses, the disease most commonly causes permanent damage to the nerves.
+As it progresses, the disease most commonly causes permanent nerve damage.

-The signs and symptoms depend on the severity and amount of nerve damage, and the on which nerve gets affected.
-Most patients go into remission and do not experience any symptoms for a long time.
-But some patients lose the ability to walk without support or become wheelchair-bound.
+The signs and symptoms depend on the severity and extent of nerve damage, as well as the specific nerve affected.
+Most patients enter remission and do not experience symptoms for an extended period.
+However, some patients lose the ability to walk without support or become wheelchair-bound.
 As of now, there is no known cure for this disease.
-Treatments help manage symptoms and slow the progression of the disease.
+Treatments can help in managing multiple sclerosis pain and its associated symptoms and slow the progression of the disease.

 What Are the Types of Multiple Sclerosis?